usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 ### 1.3) Street Fighter IV
 --> Ryuu and Ken rival battle<br/>
---> Computer identifies if you as Ryuu executes actions intended by the developer<br/>
+--> Computer identifies if you as Ryuu execute actions intended by the developer<br/>
 --> i.e., use 波動拳（hadouken）, and then 昇竜拳（shouryuuken）when opponent jumps towards you<br/>
 --> Ken executes actions for you to realize what else you can do<br/>
 --> You maintain to use the way, i.e. the developer's intended actions; computer identifies it; ping-pong drill<br/>